Alexn99/Lenstronomy_Docker/README.md

 5. Consider including a launch script (e.g. nfw_iter.sh in Simple_Substructure) to simplify container management if main.py does not sufficiently handle execution.
 6. Be sure to save necessary output (write data to file, save figures, etc) instead of printing/showing generated data/plots.
+7. Build the Docker image with
+> docker build -t <image_name> \<path>

+Note that Docker must be installed

+8. Test launching the container with
+> docker run <image_name>

+More advanced options can be found in Docker documentation (https://docs.docker.com/engine/reference/run/).